 When I moved from Canada to the Philadelphia area, I was a bit confused as to what services I could receive for my children.
 There were very little resources out there provided to my family regarding my children’s disabilities and the support that was offered was scarce.
 No one told me about the PA Medicaid loophole, getting a PA Access Card or anything.

 Honestly, I started to regret the move back to the States.
 Why did it have to be so difficult to access this information?
 What is the big “secret” behind getting MA?
 Is there a stigma attached with it that people do not want to associate themselves with for some reason?

 I still really don’t know the answer to those questions.
 What I do know, is that it is absolutely NECESSARY for you to apply for Medical Assistance if you have a child with a disability.

-When your child is an adult and needs OVR….you don’t get OVR services unless the child is on MA.
+When your child is an adult and needs OVR….you don’t get OVR services unless the child is has a PA Access Card.

 If you have a child under the age of 18, he/she is considered “disabled” under SSA standards if he/she has a medically determinable physical or mental impairment, which; results in marked and severe functional limitations; and has lasted or can be expected to last for a continuous period of not less than 12 months.

 The PA Medicaid Loophole: What’s different in PA is that the parents’ household income is not a factor for consideration.
 I have more on that below.